paul-g/bibgraph/Readme.md

 `python bibgraph.py /path/to/your/bibliography.bib`

-This produces a `bib.png` file with the bibliography graph like the one below.
+This produces a `bib.png` file a the bibliography graph like the one below.

 ![Example bibgraph](/bib.png?raw=true "Example bibgraph")